-According to The New York Times, the last time that Veterans Affairs (VA) explored psychedelics as medical treatment was in 1963.
+According to The New York Times, the last time that Veterans Affairs (VA) explored psychedelics as a medical treatment was in 1963.
 This was around the same time that the Central Intelligence Agency and U.S. Army was testing LSD as a way to “mind-control” enemies.
 Many decades later, these four researchers are bridging the gap between veteran mental health and psychedelic-assisted therapy.
 These studies are being conducted by VA clinicians, and the results could lead the way to more studies in the future.

-Dr. Shannon Remick, is conducting study with 10 veterans in a VA clinic in Loma Linda, California.
+Dr. Shannon Remick, is conducting a study with 10 veterans in a VA clinic in Loma Linda, California.
 She became one of the first doctors since the 1960s to be allowed to use psychedelics as a treatment in that clinic, which is overseeing the progress of combat veterans suffering from post-traumatic stress disorder (PTSD).
 Each volunteer will experience three sessions using MDMA as a way to explore their condition, and begin each session with calming activities (such as breathing exercises or poem readings).
 Sessions are led by the patient, but assisted through the process with the help of a therapist who mainly listens, rather than directs.

 “We are alongside and with the patient as they are exploring a kind of excavation site,” Dr. Remick said.
 “Ultimately, it’s not for us to point and say, ‘Hey, look at that,’ because what I’m seeing may not be the same from their angle.”